SmokinCaterpillar/pypet/doc/source/tutorial.rst

     in the working copy of your code and b) write the corresponding commit code into your trajectory so you can immediately see with which version you did your experiments.

+* ``git_fail``

+    If you don't want automatic commits, simply set ``git_fail=True``.
+Given changes in your code base, your program will throw a `GitDiffError` instead of making an automatic commit.
+    Then, you can manually make a commit and restart your program with the committed changes.

 * ``sumatra_project``

     If your experiments are recorded with sumatra_ you can specify the path to your sumatra_